-Buying retro Pokémon games?
-Use our guides to help weed out the fakes!
+The ultimate guide to spotting fake Pokémon games: Game Boy, Advance, DS, and more

+Don't get scammed into purchasing a knockoff at an authentic cartridge's pricing.

-With many Pokémon games being remade, such as Pokémon Brilliant Diamond and Shining Pearl for the Nintendo Switch, a lot of people, including me, are looking back to previous eras of Pokémon games.
-Some people will argue that the Pokémon games released during this era are some of the best games ever released.
+With many Pokémon games being remade for the Nintendo Switch, a lot of people, including me, are looking back to previous eras of Pokémon games.
+Some people will argue that previous Pokémon games are some of the best video games ever released.
 From the popular Kanto region in Pokémon Red, Blue, and Yellow, to the initially misunderstood but now revered Black and White, as well as their sequels, Black 2 and White 2 — Pokémon games are always in demand.

 However, this, unfortunately, means that a lot of people want to take advantage of that popularity and demand by creating and selling reproduction cartridges, unbeknownst to buyers.
+It's easy to fall prey to these scams.

-I ended up not doing my due diligence when purchasing a second-hand copy of Pokémon Platinum and ended up with a bootleg copy.
-This deceit occurs most with Pokémon games, despite being some of the best-selling games on the console, which means that there is no shortage of physical game cartridges.
+I ended up not doing my due diligence when purchasing a second-hand copy of Pokémon Platinum and ended up with a bootleg copy while being charged the price of the authentic cartridge.
+This deceit occurs most with Pokémon games, despite being some of the best-selling games on the console.

+Take note: Some cartridges shown in this article will be fake while others are authentic.
+We've labeled them each time to let you know if they are real or not.
+Be sure to pay attention to how fakes differ from genuine copies.

 The Game Boy, Game Boy Advance, and Nintendo DS saw 20 entries in the Pokémon series: